UWCS/stardust/content/news/2025-01-13-im-jumping-out-of-your-phone-screen-rahhhhh-newsletter-t2-w2.md

 And just as a reminder, we have our usual welfare officers always here to help you: Serene (@thiswasdumb) and Raven (@raven0034)

-But seriously, exam periods can be tough and we want to make sure you are all doing ok.
-If you are struggling please get in contact with wellbeing services, or speak to one of our welfare officers: Serene (@thiswasdumb on Discord) or Raven (@raven0034 on Discord).
-We've got this!! :D

 --------------------------------------------------------------------------

 # [🍔 Pub meal 🍔](https://uwcs.co.uk/events/t2/repeat/pub-coach/)